|Manufacturer:||David Abels Ltd.|

 The side decks offer good access forward where a further deck locker is located together with side and forward bollards.
 The winch on the fore-deck is for the Admiralty pattern anchors located P & S in hawse-pipe stowage.
 A large deck locker is fitted centrally under the wheelhouse forward windows.

 'Purchased in 2012 for use as a dive support vessel. major refit 2014 including new shafts and bearings, all tanks cleaned and painted, shot blasted hull and epoxy painted, routine slipping for anodes and antifouling, etc., Hiab crane overhauled, all hydraulic system overhauled, new heaters throughout, new navionics - radar, plotter and side scan sonar.
 Date of last survey - Sept.
 2016'

-'This design was established for the work of the Environment Agency and operated for more that 10 years around UK coasts.
-This maintained example has been much improved since aquisition and continues an important role as a dive support vessel and support duties.
-The vessel has already bookings for 2017 which can be negotiated as a package with the owners if desired.
-Available for immediate sale'
+'This design was established for the work of the Environment Agency and operated for more than 10 years around UK coasts.
+This maintained example has been much improved since aquisition and continues an important role as a dive support vessel and other support duties.
+The vessel already has bookings for 2017 which can be negotiated as a package with the owners if desired.
+Available for immediate sale'.